ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 print(type(pressure_data[1])
 ```

+The `quoting=csv.QUOTE_NONNUMERIC` argument tells the csv module to read all the non-quoted values in the csv file as strings, and the rest as numeric values (e.g. floats).

 Using the built-in `csv` module is *okay*; it's a bit nicer than the manual version we made using only the core Python language, but there are *much* better alternatives available by using one of the many available Python *packages*.
 In the remainder of the tutorial, we are going to (very briefly!) look at two powerful Python packages that are widely used in scientific programming: `pandas` and `matplotlib`. (`numpy` will be covered in a later tutorial).

+#### Packages vs libraries vs modules

+You will hear the following terms used a lot in the Python world (and other langauges too).
+In a general sense, they all refer to 'add-ons, 'extras', or additional Python software providing extra features in addition to the core Python langauge. *Package* usually means an externally developed piece of Python software that has to be installed separately.
+A *library* or *module* generally refers to add-ons that already bundled with a standard Python installation (such as the `csv` library/module.
+You will find the terms are used interchangeably - even in the official Python documentation!

+*Strictly speaking, a Python **module** is simply a Python source file, which groups together similar functions, data structures, and variables, but this is getting beyond the scope of an introductory tutorial...*

-Packages are ubiquitous in Python, and most scientific programming done with Python makes use of one or more packages.
+Packages and modules are ubiquitous in Python, and most scientific programming done with Python makes use of one or more packages that are installed separately to the standard Python installation.
 You can think of them as 'add-ons' to the basic Python language, much like libraries in R or other programming languages. `pandas` is a package that contains a whole bunch of useful functions and data structures for dealing with tables of data, time-series data, and other similar datasets.

 <a name="pandas"></a>